A Class of Degenerate Mean Field Games, Associated FBSDEs and Master Equations: Master equation

-Note that \eqref{V0_equa} can be viewed as a mean field master equation, and its well-posedness has been established in the existing literature; see \cite{AB5,AB9'} for instance.
-We also refer to \cite{AB_SPA} and Section 5.4 of \cite{AB_JMPA} for more discussions for LQ examples for the case of constant diffusion. \end{example}
+Note that \eqref{V0_equa} can be viewed as a mean field master equation, whose well-posedness has been established in the literature; see \cite{AB5,AB9'} for instance.
+We also refer to \cite{AB_SPA,MR3489817} and \cite[Section 5.4]{AB_JMPA} for more discussions for the case of constant diffusion. \end{example}